abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

 # Using Elsa Workflow with ABP Framework

 **Elsa Core** is an open-source workflows library that can be used in any kind of .NET Core application.
-Using such a workflow library can be useful to implement a business rules visually or programmatically.
+Using such a workflow library can be useful to implement business rules visually or programmatically.

 ![elsa-overview](./elsa-overview.gif)